Information and resources to help international students navigate the immigration process.

 Regulations for F-2 Status state you may not engage in full-time study outside of high school unless it is for recreation only.

 You must have F-1 Student Status to attend classes at any U.S. college or university to which you have been admitted including Calvin.

 You have two options to attain F-1 status:

 - Return to your home country during the summer to apply for an F-1 Student Visa with an I-20 issued from Calvin University.

 - Apply to the USCIS for a Change of Status (COS) to F-1 Student Status.

-- If your COS application has not been adjudicated, you should not register for classes or attend college until you have received F-1 Student Status.
+- If your COS application has not been adjudicated, you should not register for classes or attend university until you have received F-1 Student Status.
 Instead, you should defer attendance to the following semester.

 Please contact the International Admissions Team.